mpv-player/mpv/DOCS/man/en/options.rst

     :yes:   always use the volume filter
     :auto:  prefer the volume filter if the audio driver uses the system mixer (default)

-    The intention with ``auto`` is to avoid changing system mixer settings with default settings. mpv is a video player, not a mixer panel.
-On the other hand, mixer controls should be used for sound servers like PulseAudio, which provide per-application volume.
+    The intention of ``auto`` is to avoid changing system mixer settings from within mpv with default settings. mpv is a video player, not a mixer panel.
+    On the other hand, mixer controls are enabled for sound servers like PulseAudio, which provide per-application volume.

 --softvol-max=<10.0-10000.0>
     Set the maximum amplification level in percent (default: 200).
 A value of